Skip to content

 • MCP tool exposure: Nighthawk tools are exposed to the CLI via an embedded MCP server started automatically.

-• Callable discoverability: Same rules as Tutorial Section 3.
+• Callable discoverability: Same rules as Natural blocks.

 • Project-scoped files: The CLI loads its own project files (CLAUDE.md, AGENTS.md) from working_directory.